-- you both intended for you to own a share and, - because of that agreement you did something to your own detriment (such as gave up work or a job opportunity or a council tenancy) or, - you contributed to the purchase price, the mortgage payments, or major building work to the property.
+- you both intended for you to own a share of the value of the property and, - because of that agreement you did something to your own detriment (such as gave up work or a job opportunity or a council tenancy) or, - you contributed to the purchase price, the mortgage payments, or major building work to the property.

 Non-financial contributions, such as doing building work yourself to improve the property, can also count in some circumstances.
-(If you have children together then you may be able to apply for a settlement of property order for the benefit of the children - see Children above.)
+(If you have children together then you may be able to apply for a settlement of property order for the benefit of the children see Children above.)